bahmoudd/arch-install-guide/README.md

 ## Changelog

- - **2024-08-08 (v1.0)**
-   - Initial guide created.
- - **2024-08-14 (v1.1)**
-   - Fixed broken hyperlinks
-   - Created a glossary
-   - Fixed typos
-   - Improved the guide by adding a few sentences here and there
-   - Added a html file for any user to render themselves, by downloading it and opening it in their browser
  - **2024-08-18 (v1.2)**
    - Rearranged some sections so the guide makes sense and so that it looks nicer
    - Skippable sections are now collapsible, instead of lazily having a link you can skip to.